idelija92/fanjam/README.md

 # 🎸 FanJam

-FanJam is a full-stack web application where fans and bands can connect through events, registrations, and more.
+FanJam is a full-stack web application where fans and bands can connect through events.

 ---